ucsb/campus-cloud-docs/pages/getting-started.md

 *   Consult with the Campus Cloud Team.

 ## [Budgeting](#budgeting)
+{% include alert.html type="warning" title="Warning" content="Audit, compliance and security tools are utilized in the Campus Cloud that generate costs in every account.
+It is important that you are aware of these costs.
+For a busy account it may be a small percentage of monthly costs." %}
 Before you start the procurement process, you will need to estimate your monthly spend.

 *   AWS Cost Calculator